 Olufikayo Bamidele is a Research Associate (Evidence Synthesis) in the Academy of Primary Care at the Hull York Medical School, working with a team of researchers on the TRANSFORMing Cancer Outcomes in Yorkshire project.

-Following a B.Sc. degree in Microbiology at the University of Ado-Ekiti, Nigeria, she obtained an M.Sc. degree in Public Health at the University of Bedfordshire in Luton, UK.
+Upon completion of a B.Sc. degree in Microbiology at the University of Ado-Ekiti, Nigeria at the age of 20 years, she took up various roles including teaching and banking as she explored her career interests and ambitions.
+Following a period of self reflection and discovery, she decided to come to the United Kingdom to study for a Master's degree in Public Health at the University of Bedfordshire (Luton) where she graduated with a distinction (2012 - 2013).
 Her Master's dissertation explored the reasons for delayed uptake of the NHS breast screening programme among Black African women in Luton, UK.

-She then proceeded to Ulster University, Northern Ireland where she received a Vice-Chancellor's Research Scholarship for her PhD (2015 - 2019).
-Her PhD study explored the psychosocial experiences and needs of Black African and Black Caribbean men and their partners after prostate cancer treatment.
+She then proceeded to Ulster University, Northern Ireland where she was awarded a Vice-Chancellor's Research Scholarship for her PhD titled 'Post Treatment for Prostate Cancer: The Experiences and Psychosocial Needs of Black African and Black Caribbean Men and their Partners' (2015 - 2019).

 Undertaking scoping and systematic reviews in cancer research within the Primary Care and Palliative Care Research groups to address specific objectives of the TRANSFORMing Cancer Outcomes in Yorkshire project.